TysonChickens/PythonCrashCourse_Notes/Projects/DataVisualization/DownloadingData/DownloadData.md

 Opening the file of *eq_1_day_m1.json* is hard to read because the file is formatted more for machines to interpret than humans.
 We also see that it contains dictionaries, and information such as earthquake magnitudes and locations.

 The `json` module provides a variety of tools for exploring and working with JSON data.
-Some tools will help freformat the file to look at the raw data more easily before we begin to work with it programmatically.
+Some tools will help pre-format the file to look at the raw data more easily before we begin to work with it programmatically.

 First, load the data and display it in a format easier to read by rewriting the data to a new file.
 Then we can open and swift through the data: